ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 local machine but fail in CI.
 This is challenging to debug and makes it slow to iterate on changes.

 The first time I can remember being frustrated with a CI job was the first time I encountered a failing one.
-Like many others, my company used [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)).
+Like many others, we used used [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)) at my company.
 The jobs were defined by a script typed into a text area in the Jenkins GUI, and the environment was a number of [special snowflake](https://martinfowler.com/bliki/SnowflakeServer.html) servers we had provisioned manually.

 More times than I can remember there would be a failure on CI that we couldn't reproduce locally.
-This usually involved making some code changes, pushing them, then seeing if it had the desired effect.
+Attempts to get the build green usually involved making some code changes, pushing them, then seeing if it had the desired effect.

 The spiral into insanity would usually look like this:
 1. Carefully analyze the problem, write up some elegant code, craft a [nicely written commit message](https://cbea.ms/git-commit/), and push.
-2. Doesn't work.
+2. [Doesn't work]
 3. Do everything the same except faster and less elegant.
 ...